 Recommended List

-National List (NL).
-It is a legal requirement that a variety is added to the NL before it can be sold.
-NL trials are used to determine whether a variety has value for cultivation and use (VCU), and is distinct, uniform and stable (DUS).
+Varietal List (VL).
+It is a legal requirement that a variety is added to the VL before it can be sold.
+VL trials are used to determine whether a variety has value for cultivation and use (VCU), and is distinct, uniform and stable (DUS).
 BSPB run a three year series for this data to be obtained but in their third year the varieties are also included in the RL trials.

 'Where a variety has lower yield than the control varieties on the list it may still be listed for a specific use.
-In the 2024 RL these are varieties that are ALS tolerant or have partial tolerance to Beet Mild Yellowing Virus.
+In the 2025 RL these are varieties that are ALS tolerant or partial tolerance to Beet Mild Yellowing Virus or to cercospora.

-The RL now carries out some trials that are not treated with foliar fungicides and the data (including yields) from these 'untreated trials' can be found under the Disease section below.
-Please note that these results are from a limited number of trials (3 each in 2020 and 2021 and 2 in 2022).
+The RL carries out some trials that are not treated with foliar fungicides and the data (including yields) from these 'untreated trials' can be found under the Disease section below.
+Please note that these results are from a limited number of trials (2 in 2023, 2 in 2022 and 3 in 2021).

 Summary information on how trials are carried out can be found here.